 - Using laser resurfacing techniques.
-Suitable to remove minor hypetrophic imperfections and smooth atrophic areas.
+Suitable to remove minor hypertrophic imperfections and smooth atrophic areas.

 - Voltaic Arcing also referred to as Plasma.
-Suitable to remove minor hypetrophic imperfections and smooth atrophic areas.
+Suitable to remove minor hypertrophic imperfections and smooth atrophic areas.

 - Micro-needling.
 Suitable to stimulate collagen regeneration, therefore smoothing shallow rolling scars.